-It is important that the pest is identified and the appropriate course of action is taken before the pest causes extensive damage to your lawn.
+It is important that the pest is identified and the appropriate course of action is taken as certain pests such as Chafer Grubs and Leatherjackets will cause extensive damage to your lawn through eating on the grass roots.
 Products for these lawn pests are not generally available in DIY form to homeowners.

 The most common lawn pests are: